iksaku/laravel-alpine-images/README.md

 # Laravel Alpine Docker Images

 This project provides Docker images containing the *bare minimum* requirements to run your Laravel application.
-We use PHP's official CLI images based on Alpine Linux to further reduce the size of these images.
+We use PHP's official CLI/ZTS images based on Alpine Linux to further reduce the size of these images.

 You may notice that your favorite PHP extensions and NodeJS are _missing_ from